vjbollavarapu/tidygen/docs/PURCHASING_MODULE.md

 ## Overview

-The Purchasing Management module provides comprehensive functionality for managing all aspects of procurement and vendor relationships in the iNEAT ERP system.
+The Purchasing Management module provides comprehensive functionality for managing all aspects of procurement and vendor relationships in the TidyGen ERP system.
 This module handles vendor management, purchase requisitions, purchase orders, contract management, and vendor performance evaluation.

 ## Features